RediSearch/redisearch-py/API.md

 - **score**: the document ranking, between 0.0 and 1.0
 - **payload**: optional inner-index payload we can save for fast access in scoring functions
 - **replace**: if True, and the document already is in the index, we perform an update and reindex the document
+- **partial**: if True, the fields specified will be added to the existing document.
+               This has the added benefit that any fields specified with `no_index` will not be reindexed again.
+Implies `replace`
 - **fields** kwargs dictionary of the document fields to be saved and/or indexed.
              NOTE: Geo points shoule be encoded as strings of "lon,lat"